Phan Khắc Sửu: Early life and career

 When the French recaptured the South, he expressed non-cooperation with both the French and Viet Minh authorities.
-In 1948, he joined the Vietnam Social Democratic Party, a political party with a majority of Hòa Hảo followers, advocating the Bảo Đại solution.
+In 1948, he joined the Vietnamese Democratic Socialist Party, a political party with a majority of Hòa Hảo followers, advocating the Bảo Đại solution.
 With this support, when Bảo Đại's government was established in 1949, he was appointed Minister of Agriculture.

-In early 1954, the State of Vietnam Prime Minister Nguyễn Phúc Bửu Lộc invited him to be a Minister again, he a refused, accepting only to participate in the National Conference in the Sub-Committee on Independent Research of Vietnam.
+In early 1954, the State of Vietnam Prime Minister Nguyễn Phúc Bửu Lộc invited him to be a Minister again, but he refused, accepting only to participate in the National Conference in the Sub-Committee on Independent Research of Vietnam.

+Political career

 First Republic of Vietnam (1955-1963)

 After Ngô Đình Diệm established the Republic of Vietnam and became President, Sửu repeatedly sent letters demanding and advising President Diệm to make reforms and changes of policy within the government.
 As a result, he was labeled by Diệm's government to be a "political opposition."

-In February 1959, he was elected as a congressman representing the Saigon constituency.
+In August 1959, he was elected as a member of the National Assembly representing the Saigon constituency.
+The election resulted in an overwhelming victory for the Diệm regime with many Pro-Diệm deputies winning seats in the National Assembly.
+Sửu and fellow Deputy Phan Quang Đán were the only opposition candidates who won their respective contests.
 He then joined the Great National Solidarity Front with Nguyễn Tường Tam to oppose the government.
-On April 26, 1960, he and 17 dignitaries signed the proclamation, later known as the "Caravelle Manifesto," criticizing the government's mistakes and demanding that the President make reforms in policies.
+On 26 April 1960, he and 17 dignitaries signed the proclamation, later known as the "Caravelle Manifesto," criticizing the government's mistakes and demanding that the President make reforms in policies.
 This made him become a thorn in the eyes of the government.
 On the occasion of the failed coup on 11 November 1960, he was accused of supporting the coup by the government and imprisoned.
-On the night of 11 July 1963, he was sentenced to 8 years in prison by a special military court in Saigon along with Phan Quang Đán, Vũ Hồng Khanh, and Bùi Lương.
-When defending himself in court, he said: "If I am guilty, then I only have one crime, which is to expel the French from Saigon, sin for the sake of the Nation!."
+On the night of 11 July 1963, he was sentenced to eight years in prison by a special military court in Saigon along with Phan Quang Đán, Vũ Hồng Khanh, and Bùi Lương.
+When defending himself in court, he said: "If I am guilty, then I only have one crime, which is to expel the French from Saigon, sin for the sake of the Nation!"

 On 31 July 1963, he was exiled to Côn Đảo Prison to serve his sentence.
 However, only 3 months later, another coup broke out, overthrowing and assassinating President Diệm, he was released from prison and returned to Saigon.